akrouk/PromiseSQL/README.md

 ***This module is still a work in progress.***

 By design, it was created as an SQL backend for interaction-based Discord bots built in [discord.js v13](https://discord.js.org/#/docs/discord.js/v13/general/welcome).
 It is intended to create more user-friendly, asynchronous query functions, which take in an "options" object as arguments, a practice inspired by discord.js.

+# Documentation
+Documentation can be found in the [wiki](https://github.com/akrouk/PromiseSQL/wiki/Documentation).